State Laws

 -

-Some states have a law that prohibits a deficiency judgment, which protects borrowers from having to pay the bank for its loss following a foreclosure sale.
+Some states have laws that prohibit deficiency judgments after foreclosures.
+These anti-deficiency laws protect borrowers from having to pay the bank for its loss following a foreclosure sale.

 -